mikejsavage/yougram/README.md

 - Trivial to deploy: copy a single file to your server with zero dependencies
 - Set and forget: yougram will never make breaking changes and doesn't depend on external services that may disappear in the future.
-If you like it today you will like it a decade from now too
+If you like it today you will like it a decade from now too (not true yet)
 - Multi-user: your family can use it too
-- (optionally) AI powered: AI photo tagging so you can search for "cat", and facial recognition so you can search for "Mike"
+- (optionally) AI powered: AI photo tagging so you can search for "cat", and facial recognition so you can search for "Mike" (not true yet)
 - Guest access: share secret album links with your friends, both writeable (for group vacations) and read-only (for everyone else)
 - Backup friendly: yougram stores your data unmodified as files on disk, so it works well with standard backup solutions (restic/borg/etc)
-- No lock-in: getting your data out of yougram is an explicitly supported and documented workflow, feel free to take your photos elsewhere
+- No lock-in: getting your data out of yougram is an explicitly supported and documented workflow, feel free to take your photos elsewhere (not really true yet)
 - Private: nothing leaves your computer
-- Compatible with the Immich app: automatically upload your phone library to yougram
+- Compatible with the Immich app: automatically upload your phone library to yougram (not true yet)
 - Snappy: I'm not a web developer so everything happens instantly
 - Scalable: yougram does not currently scale to millions of photos, but tens of thousands is ok
+- RAW support: you can upload and download RAWs and they stack with your JPEGs but that's about it (also not true yet)
+- Video support: not yet

 ## Installation instructions